Gravitational Decays of Secluded Scalars and Graviton Dark Radiation: Stochastic gravitational wave spectrum

 where $c$ and $n$ are parameters to be determined to fit the numerical results and the subscript ``ref'' means that the corresponding quantity is evaluated at the arbitrary reference time $t_{\rm ref}$ well after the $\phi$ decays, at which the universe is dominated by radiation; $t_{\rm ref}\gg \Gamma_\phi^{-1}$ or $T_{\rm{ref}} \ll T_{\rm{dec}}$,and we assume that the effective number of relativistic degrees of freedom does not change significantly between $T_{\rm{dec}}$ and $T_{\rm{ref}} $.\footnote{ Temperature and scale factor at the reference point are related to those of the present universe, $T_0$ and $a_0$, through

 where $g_{*S}$ is the entropy effective degrees of freedom. } Therefore, $H_{\mr{ref}}$ and $t_{\rm ref}$ can be expressed as

 We find that numerical results are well reproduced for $n=2$ and $c=1.5$.
-Although Eq.~(\ref{eq: fitting function of Hubble}) is not an exact solution of the Friedmann equation, it provides a good approximate behavior of the Hubble parameter in both limits $H \gg \Gamma_{\phi}$ and $H \ll \Gamma_{\phi}$, as well as the intermediate regime $H\sim \Gamma_\phi$.
+Fig.~\ref{fig:H_fit} shows the comparison of $H(z)$ between the numerical result and the new fitting formula (\ref{eq: fitting function of Hubble}) (``new fit''), as well as the old fitting formula provided in Ref.~\cite{Mudrunka:2023wxy} (``old fit'').
+It is seen that the new fitting formula coincides with the numerical result very well and it is hard to see the difference.
 Therefore, this fitting function is quite useful for obtaining the gravitational spectrum analytically.

 In the approximation where the energy density of the SM sector is neglected, $\rho_{\phi}$ can be expressed as \footnote{ By explicitly including the dependence on the radiation energy density $\rho_{\mathrm{rad}}(z)$, $\rho_{\phi}$ can be expressed as